sammich/PegaStudioPro/README.md

 However, I will be notified of all activity on this repo, so if you report it, it will be noticed.
 Depending on the severity, might even be addressed fairly quickly.

-## Potential FAQs
+## FAQs

 - **What environments can I use this in?**

-  Technically, there's no reason you can't use this in environments other than dev, but due to the nature of this component and that higher environments more production-like (not less), you probably shouldn't.
-Then again, there's nothing stoppping you (except the client).
+  This is primarily a development tool, and shouldn't need to be used in non-dev environments.

+  There is technically no reason why this can't be used in higher environments, as we strictly avoid creating end-user (UI) or runtime changes (process engine, etc.).
+I.e. most changes are to improve the authoring experience.

 - **How will other platform versions be supported?**